-Engaging diaspora in promoting medical specialty training in Sudan experiences of diaspora contribution in different aspects in Sudan and beyond.
+Bringing together the three streams of possible diaspora contribution into one program, the DEM proposed by the SMSB could broaden the base and provide the necessary platform to enable involvement of a wide range of expertise and thus strive towards utilising the full potential of the Sudanese working abroad.
+The model shall learn in this respect from experiences of diaspora contribution in different aspects in Sudan and beyond.
 Given the observation that diaspora engagement is often ad hoc in nature and lacks appropriate frameworks to mainstream contributions into institution building and development (African Development Bank, 2011), this DEM could add to knowledge and provide lessons for effective integration of expatriates' potential into home country needs and programs in a systematic and sustainable manner.
 The following box summarises the salient features of the DEM proposed by the SMSB.